jaynewcompute/unstructuredcapabilities/README.md

 - LlamaIndex & LangChain communities, and the frameworks they've built to make LLM apps more accessible
 - Unstructured.io community, and their work with the public sector

 ### Principles
-- Extensibility is key
+- Modular, easily extensible, low opinion.
-- Maximize integrations, not by casting a wide net & shallow value, but through deep, generalizable frameworks
+- Maximize integrations, not by casting a wide and shallow net, but through deep value and useful, generalizable standards
+- Maximize the semantic searchability and semantic control of data

 ### Resources & Insights